 The reflection on the doctrine of the Holy Trinity is usually a very exceptional one for every Catholic Priest because it involves an attempt at elucidating (with limited insight) the depth of God; if you like attempting to uncover the substance of the Godhead upon which lays a great mystery.
 This most profound mystery of the Christian faith eludes complete comprehension by human mind alone unaided by faith.
 Specifically, the puzzle revolves around a crossroad: “how there can be three persons subsisting as one God?”

-- EGG: Using a boiled egg we can demonstrate three aspects exiting in one.
+- EGG: Using a boiled egg we can demonstrate three aspects existing in one.
 A boiled egg has the outer shell, the inner albumen and the innermost yoke.
-We can say that the first is egg the shell, the second is egg the albumen and the third is egg the yoke.
+We can say that the first is “egg the shell”, the second is “egg the albumen” and the third is “egg the yoke”.
 All these make up one egg just as the Father, the Son and the Holy Spirit make up one God.
-This analogy is still not perfect because each of the aspect cannot stand as egg like each of the persons in the trinity can stand as God.
+This analogy is still not perfect because each of the aspects cannot stand as egg like each of the persons in the Trinity could stand as God.

 - MATTER: Matter has three states, solid, liquid, and gaseous.
 These are seen for instance in water.
 Hence water can manifest itself in three different forms but the same water.
 This analogy is also not perfect because the personalities are not merely manifestations of ONE GOD.

 - LIFE ON EARTH: Life on earth can be possible only on three levels: land, sea and air.
-Each of the spatial habitation is just an aspect and cannot describe the whole.
-Furthermore there is no equality because water for instance occupies more space on earth than land.
+Each of the spatial habitations is just an aspect and cannot describe the whole.
+Furthermore, there is no equality because water, for instance, occupies more space on earth than land.

 - Genesis 11: 7 : God said “Let us go down and confuse their language so that they will not understand one another” Here builders of the tower of Babel were attempting to make a name for themselves by building a tower that would reach to the heavens and God reacted through the action of the three persons in One God.